 Most foreign entrepreneurs are attracted by the investment legislation Malta enabled.
-However, there are also other reasons foreign investors choose Malta as their preferred country of doing business, one of them being the flexibility of the incorporation procedure and type of business entities available for registration.
-Company registration falls under the Maltese Company Act of 1995 which establishes the requirements for a business to be setup.
+However, there are also other reasons foreign investors choose Malta as their preferred country of doing business, one of them being the flexibility of the incorporation procedure and types of business entities available for registration.
+Company formation in Malta falls under the Maltese Company Act of 1995 which establishes the requirements for a business to be setup.
 The Commercial Code regulates the following types of Maltese companies:

 Among these, the most employed type of company in Malta is the private limited liability company because of the minimum requirements of setting up this type business.